 When you first arrive in Belgium, it is fun to explore the grandeur of Brussels, feast on famous hand-made Belgium chocolates, soak up the culture in the museums and take your time wandering through delightful Belgian towns like Bruges.

 Whatever the reason that you moved abroad, the most important piece of advice is to stay positive and keep motivated.
 Do whatever it takes to keep a smile on your face when you are feeling lost, homesick or frustrated.
-Exercise, join a sports club, socialise with new people, travel and explore, start a new hobby, write a blog, attend motivational seminars.
+Exercise, join a Belgian sports club, socialize with new people, travel and explore, start a new hobby, write a blog, attend motivational seminars, try out online dating.
 Find a way to keep your brain active.

 Inspiration is also priceless.
-Soak up some interviews with women like yourself, on Expatica.com and ExpatWomen.com, doing a range of amazing things in their new lives abroad.
+Soak up some online interviews with women like yourself doing a range of amazing things in their new lives abroad.
 Read the monthly magazines of local expatriate groups, grab some books about women abroad, read local expat blogs, and join local Facebook, LinkedIn and Meetup groups to meet new friends in your local area.

-If you do not have a ‘job’ but think that you would like to work in some way, think creatively about what you can do.
+If you do not have a job, think creatively about what you can do.
 Too many expats seem to limit their ideas or work abroad by what they knew before.
-If you cannot work here in your field of choice, consider working virtually, volunteer (there are so many worthy organisations here that need volunteers), study, learn a new area of work, or if your visa permits, start a business here doing something fun.
+If you cannot work here in your field of choice, consider working virtually, volunteer, study, learn a new area of work, or if your visa permits, start a business here doing something fun.
 You never know how the pieces of the puzzle will come together later.

-Everybody needs to be ‘somebody’.
-If your move abroad has stripped you of a lot of the identity that you enjoyed at home (from your workplace, school community, family ties, and so on), it is vital that you re-build your identity abroad as soon as possible so that you again feel like a valued ‘somebody’.
+Everybody needs to be somebody.
+If your move abroad has stripped you of a lot of the identity that you enjoyed at home (from your workplace, school community, family ties, and so on), it is vital that you re-build your identity abroad as soon as possible so that you again feel like a valued somebody.
 If you do not own business cards, get some made.
-They can be just for your name and contact details, or they can also include details of your profession, or desired profession.
+They can be just for your name and contact details, or they can also include details of your profession.

 Expats need networks and they need them fast.
 Expat executives need to network to facilitate business and gain local credibility.
-Non-working expats, need to network so they know who to call for X, Y or Z – especially if they (or their children) are rushed to the emergency room and need a translator and/or moral support at 2am.
-Make it a priority to get involved with some of the wonderful social, professional and/or women’s organisations here.
+Non-working expats need to network so they know who to call – especially if they (or their children) are rushed to the emergency room and need a translator or moral support.
+Make it a priority to get involved with some of the wonderful social, professional and/or women’s organizations here.
 Belgium has a very supportive expatriate community and new expats here will feel very welcomed.

 For our full listing of groups and clubs, visit Expatica’s A-Z listings.